dnovitski/lutung/README.md

 Release 0.0.9 - Release Notes
 -------
-* Forked project under new groupid: io.github.dnotivski
+* Forked project under new groupid: io.github.dnovitski
 * Fixed NPE in httpClient.getParams due to modern httpclient
 * Prevent NPE if response does not exist in MandrillRequestDispatcher.java